 Make sure you have realistic expectations for your income and your expenses.
 Do your research, and don’t expand too quickly.

-Budgeting is essential for your small business success.
+Budgeting is essential for your small business's success.
 It’s important to keep your personal finances separate from your business finances so that you know exactly where your money is going and are able to easily provide documentation for your business taxes.

 If you are struggling to make ends meet and would like help creating a budget, look for a nonprofit small business coach, reach out to a SCORE Mentor, or check out these budgeting tools.
 Creating a plan and a workable budget will get you on the right track financially.